heal-data-stewards/redcap-ingest/infer_prompt.md

      "configuration": {}
      ```
    - **yesno** when any of these is true:
-     1. `Choices…` has exactly two pairs with labels yes/no (case-
+     1. `"Choices, Calculations, OR Slider Labels"` has exactly two
-        insensitive).
+        pairs with labels yes/no (case-insensitive).
-     2. `Choices…` is empty and `Field Label` is a yes/no question:
+     2. `"Choices, Calculations, OR Slider Labels"` is empty and
-        starts with or contains interrogatives such as “Have you”,
+        `Field Label` poses a question that would be answered
-        “Did you”, “Do you”, “Is”, “Are”, “Was”, “Were”, “Check if”.
+        with a "yes" or "no".
      ```json
      "configuration": [
        { "code": "1", "label": "Yes" },